Flutter Chat App for Android - Chatbot for Stroke Patients

 Designed a robust Linux-based controller for charging stations on Raspberry Pi Compute Modules, incorporating automated test environments, secure remote access, OTA updates with Mender, and a FastAPI REST API for streamlined user interaction

-Contributed to the UX and UI development of KMD Clubtimiser, a Microsoft Dynamics 365-based CRM for sports clubs, optimizing the customer information dashboard for usability and enhancing user experience through HCI principles.
+Contributed to the UX and UI development of KMD Clubtimiser (when Clubtimiser still was a part of KMD), a Microsoft Dynamics 365-based CRM for sports clubs, optimizing the customer information dashboard for usability and enhancing user experience through HCI principles.

 My Master's thesis focused on generating user preferences based on walking routes in Aalborg, Denmark.
 Using a combination of Machine Learning, specifically ResNet, I developed a model to recognize and analyze Street View images, achieving over 90% accuracy in image recognition.